erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

   this flag is if BIDS sessions within your study actually corresponds to multiple distinct scanning sessions.
-- If both the MRS and Localizer JSONs have the SeriesInstanceUID field defined, then OSPREY will try to identify the last localizer that was calculated prior to the MRS scan for registration purposes.
+- If both the MRS and Localizer JSONs have the SeriesInstanceUID field defined, then OSPREY will try to identify the last localizer that was acquired prior to the MRS scan for registration purposes.
-- If the selected Localizer shares a SeriesNumber with other Localizer images within the session, it will assume that these images have been collected simultaneously, and consider the image data for both images to be a point cloud that will then be used for registration with the high resolution anatomical image.
+- If the selected Localizer shares a SeriesNumber with other Localizer images within the session, it will assume that these images have been collected simultaneously, and consider the image data for both images to be a point cloud.
+The combined points from all localizers will then be used for registration with the high resolution anatomical image.

 If you want to utilize the --localizer_registration flag, you must also use the --segmentation_dir flag.